Skincare Trends of 2025

 Millions of people wear makeup every day, but how many of us have ever stopped to ask why, or at what cost?
 How much of our skin issues may actually be caused by an abundance of products that maybe, in the long run, we don’t really need?
 (2)

 The ultimate skin victory, though?
 Having radiance that shines from within without the aid of tools to make it “better” – because the healthy body and healthy mind that comes from taking care of yourself holistically will show in all areas of your life, not just on your face.
+That’s why focusing on the fundamentals—drinking plenty of water, eating nutritious foods, and using non-comedogenic skincare ingredients—is key to improving skin texture and maintaining a healthy skin barrier.
 And, on that note, that brings us to another new trend we think will be lasting… (3)

 For many years throughout the history of beauty, these skincare products tended to focus on the outside and on improving our overall outer appearance.
 It’s only recently in the grand timeline of beauty knowledge that we’ve started to understand that it is just as important to take care of ourselves on the inside to make that health seen on the outside.

-A holistic approach to outer beauty was also one of the top skincare trends in 2022, and we hope will continue to trend every year.
-Your lifestyle habits often show up on your skin (like how much you detox and how often you tend to your lymphatic system), and changing those habits for the better can not only help your complexion, but also many other facets of your life, as well.
+A holistic approach to outer beauty was also one of the top skincare trends in 20242, and we hope will continue to trend every year.
+Your lifestyle habits often show up on your skin (like how often you do a lymphatic detox), and changing those habits for the better can not only help your complexion, but also many other facets of your life, as well.

 These don’t have to involve life-altering changes to incorporate into your routine, either.
 That said, once you continue them for long enough, some of them may end up being life-altering anyway.
-We’re talking about things like revamping your diet, getting enough sleep, doing gus-sha, hydrating before caffeine, and managing your stress levels.
+We’re talking about things like revamping your diet, getting enough sleep, doing gus-sha, hydrating before caffeine, and managing your stress levels to prevent acne.
 (4, 5, 6, & 7)

 Niacinamide (also known as “nicotinamide”) may become as well-known in skincare products as retinol, beta-carotene, and alpha-hydroxy acids (AHAs).
 There are multiple studies on the benefits of niacinamide for a wealth of different skin-related issues, and so far, it has been shown to have zero side effects up to a certain concentration.
 (8)